Joseph Schildkraut

 Joseph Schildkraut (22 March 1896 – 21 January 1964) was an Austrian-American actor.
-He won an Oscar for his performance as Captain Alfred Dreyfus in the film The Life of Emile Zola (1937); later, he was nominated for a Golden Globe for his performance as Otto Frank in the film The Diary of Anne Frank (1959) and a Primetime Emmy for his performance as Rabbi Gottlieb in a 1962 episode of the television series Sam Benedict.
+He won an Oscar for his performance as Captain Alfred Dreyfus in the film The Life of Emile Zola (1937).
+He was nominated for a Golden Globe for his performance as Otto Frank in the film The Diary of Anne Frank (1959) and a Primetime Emmy for his performance as Rabbi Gottlieb in a 1962 episode of the television series Sam Benedict.

 Early life

 Schildkraut was born in Vienna, Austria, the son of Erna (née Weinstein) and stage (and later motion picture) actor Rudolph Schildkraut.
 His family was Jewish.

 In 1910, he accompanied his father on his tour to the U.S. and returned to Europe in 1913.
 He began stage training with Max Reinhardt in Berlin shortly afterward, began his career on the stages of Germany and Austria, then made the transition to film.
 Schildkraut moved to the U.S. in 1920 and appeared in many Broadway productions.
 Among the plays in which he starred was a notable production of Peer Gynt.